 Airfare is not included in the land cost of the trip.
 For air reservations, please contact the airlines directly, either by phone or via the Internet.
 You will need to transit through Lima to arrive in Cuzco.
 Customs and immigration procedures are handled in Lima (make sure you pick up your luggage and transfer it to your domestic flight).
 Depending on your choice of air carrier and routing, you could arrive in Lima late at night or very early the next morning.
-Should you require an overnight in Lima, recommend the Wyndham del Sol Hotel right at the Lima airport.
+Should you require an overnight in Lima, recommend the Wyndham del Sol Hotel at the Lima airport.
 Let us know your flight arrival information and we will meet you at the airport in Cuzco.
-Many travelers elect to use their "frequent flyer" miles when traveling, but please check with us before purchasing or obtaining your tickets.
+Please check with us before purchasing or obtaining your tickets.
 We need to verify your arrival and departure schedule and ensure we have enough participants to operate the trip.
 Note-Names on air tickets and passports must match!